Grasscycling

 What is grasscycling?

-Grasscycling is the formal name for leaving your grass clippings on the lawn.
-Some mower manufacturers also call this "mulching."
-This simple techniques is less work than bagging your grass clippings and can benefit the health of your lawn over time.
+Grasscycling is the formal name for leaving your grass clippings on the lawn rather than collecting them with a lawnmower bag or rake.
+This simple technique is less work than bagging your grass clippings and can actually make your lawn more healthy over time.

 What composting style does it fit?